-The following is a step-by-step guide of how to migrate Address Books from Exchange/Outlook/PST (v2003, 2007, 2010) to Office 365:
+The following is a step-by-step guide of how to migrate Address Books from Exchange/Outlook (2013) to Office 365:

 - 1. Select the Address Book Button to configure the Address Book choices. - 2.
-Select Exchange/Outlook/PST from the From drop down selection box on the Source pane on the left side of the screen. - 3.
-Enter the path and file name to where the Personal Folder File (PST) is stored, or browse to locate and select the Personal Folder File (PST).
-If contacts are stored inside Exchange Server then enter the profile, which connects to the Exchange account. - 4.
+Select Exchange Server 2013 from the From drop down selection box on the Source pane on the left side of the screen. - 3.
+Enter the Server Name, User Email Address and Password (if necessary). - 4.
 Select Office 365 from the To drop down selection box in the Target pane on the right side of the screen. - 5.
 Enter the required information for the target application. - 6.
 Insert the different batch variables in the appropriate source and target locations, as desbribed in Section 4 above. - 7.
 Place a checkmark in the Enable Migration Checkbox to enable Address Books for migration.
 Notice, the green checkmark appears on the Address Book button after you check the Enable Migration checkbox. - 8.
-Optionally, configure and enable the other migration choices if they are to be included with this batch migration. - 9.
+Optionally, confgure and enable the other migration choices if they are to be included with this batch migration. - 9.
 Select the Start Batch Migration button to complete the migration.
 The Migration Monitor will start and show you the migration progress. - 10.
 Once complete, select the OK button to go back to the main screen.